openlilylib/snippets/README.md

 ============

 A place to store useful pieces of LilyPond code.
-As of 2013-09-02, [LSR](http://lsr.dsi.unimi.it/) accepts snippets for LilyPond version 2.14.2, while the current LilyPond version is 2.17.25.
-Until LSR will be upgraded (noone knows when this will happen), i suggest to put all pieces of useful lily code here, just to make sure they won't get lost.
+As of 2013-09-02, the [Lilypond Snippet Repository](http://lsr.dsi.unimi.it/) accepts snippets for LilyPond version 2.14.2, while the current LilyPond version is 2.17.25.
+Until LSR will be upgraded (noone knows when this will happen), I suggest to put all pieces of useful lily code here, just to make sure they won't get lost.

 Contributing